 Residency Interview Preparation is a process that cannot be completed in one day.
 We break your sessions into one-hour blocks over a period of time.
 This allows us to not only assess you and provide you feedback, but it affords you time to practice answers before the next prep session.
 Over a period of time as you prepare, we will also assign articles for you to read and other homework to complete.
 This method enables us to evaluate your preparation progress, while giving you time for self-improvement.

 We understand you have a busy schedule, and will work with you to find a convenient time to conduct residency interview training.

 Our philosophy is to work one-on-one with an applicant, as no two applicants are the same.
 We want your answers to asked questions to be specific and reflective of your personal experience and application.
-If, however, we feel that there is a specific reason for you to participate in a group residency interview, we may arrange a session.
+If, however, we feel that there is very specific reason for you to participate in a group residency interview, we may arrange a session.

 While technique is adaptable, Interview in a certain specialty have some specifics.
 Therefore, Internal Medicine residency interview preparation, Radiology interview preparation, Family Medicine, Pediatrics or Surgery interview prep should differ each other.
 Interview Preparation needs some certainty.
 Also, You will need to know Residency Program well for better connection with your interviewer.

 Yes!
 We strongly recommend sending residency interview thank you note afterwards.

 After you complete your residency interview prep and you are confident in our services, you are eligible to participate in our referral program.
 For every applicant you refer that signs up, you will receive a credit equivalent to the cost of 1-hour of medical interview tutoring.